John Nichols (Worcestershire cricketer): Later cricket career

-Nichols remained a mainstay of the county side throughout the 1920s.
-He scored 533 runs and took 28 wickets in 1925, including his only century for the side―a score of 127 against Staffordshire, made at the age of 47.
-He played into his fifties, making his final Minor Counties appearances for the side in 1931 before retiring as a player.
-He continued to coach the side until 1938, and in 1932 took a Norfolk side to play a match against Wymondham, his first club side.
+Nichols remained a mainstay of the county team throughout the 1920s.
+He scored 533 runs and took 28 wickets in 1925, including his only century for the team―a score of 127 against Staffordshire, made at the age of 47.
+He played into his fifties, making his final Minor Counties appearances for the team in 1931 before retiring as a player.
+He continued to coach the team until 1938, and in 1932 took a Norfolk team to play a match against Wymondham, his first club team.
 In 100 Minor Counties Championship matches for Norfolk he scored 3,263 runs at a batting average of 24.35 runs per innings and took 224 wickets at a bowling average of 19.55 runs per wicket.
 (Note: The figures given by CricketArchive vary slightly from those provided by Hounsome who used Norfolk's own records in determining statistical figures.)
 In 1927 he returned a bowling analysis of seven wickets for 14 runs from 12.2 overs against Leicestershire Second XI.
 Nichols also played for Norfolk in tour matches against the West Indies in 1923 and 1928, the New Zealanders in 1927―scoring a half-century at the age of 49―and the South Africans in 1929.

-As well as coaching the Norfolk side, Nichols worked as a cricket coach at Bracondale School, a small private school in Norwich.
+As well as coaching the Norfolk team, Nichols worked as a cricket coach at Bracondale School, a small private school in Norwich.
 The Edrich brothers attended the school, (Note: Five of the contemporary Edrich family played cricket at first-class level: brothers Brian, Eric, Geoff and Bill as well as their slightly younger cousin John.
 All were educated at Bracondale.
 Bill and John played Test cricket for England.) and Nichols was involved in their coaching.
 He was described in Geoff Edrich's obituary as an "exceptional cricket coach" and was considered influential, along with Michael Falcon, in developing the career of Bill Edrich.
 (Note: Bill Edrich made his Norfolk debut in 1932 aged only 16.
 He went on to play 39 Test matches for the England cricket team and 571 first-class matches, most of them for Middlesex.)

-Nichols stood in one first-class match as an umpire, the 1924 fixture between Minor Counties―although the side was selected by Norfolk and included seven of the county's players―and the touring South Africans played at Lakenham.
+Nichols stood in one first-class match as an umpire, the 1924 fixture between Minor Counties―although the team was selected by Norfolk and included seven of the county's players―and the touring South Africans played at Lakenham.
 He also umpired in Norfolk matches during the period after his retirement.